Blendify/blender-manual/blender_docs/manual/editors/uv_image/uv_editing/selecting.rst

 Unlink Selection :kbd:`Alt-L`
    Cuts apart the selected UVs from the map.
-   Only those UVs which belong to fully selected faces remain selected following this command.
+   Only those UVs which belong to fully selected faces remain selected.
    As the name implies, this is particularly useful to unlink faces and move them elsewhere.
-   The hotkey is analogous to the mesh Separate command.
+   The hotkey is analogous to the mesh Separate tool.

 Header